 The health office is responsible for the health and saftey of your children.
 If your child has any health issue that might cause him/her distress or impair with the educational process in any way, please inform the school nurse.
 These health issues may include allergies, asthma, medical/physical impairments, or emotional issues.
 If you have any questions, concerns, or need clarification, contact the school nurse in person of via email.
-Nurse office hours are Tuesday, Thursday & Friday from 7:15am to 2:30pm.
+Nurse office hours are Mondays, Tuesday, and Thursdays from 7:15am to 2:30pm.

 If your child requires medication to be administered at school, please give the medicine directly to the school nurse.
-Do not give to the office staff or teacher.
+Please do not give the medication to the office staff or teacher.
 Parents need to complete paper work.
 The school is required to have a physician order to administer any medication at school.
 A doctor's order for administration of medication is valid for one year.
 Each year, the school will require a new physician order to adminster any medication at school.

 Student Injury or Illness

 When your child has an injury or illness that affects his or her participation in Physical Education for more than three school days, parents need to provide the nurse with a note from their doctor stating the length of the limitation.
 Once the child is ready to participate, a release note from the doctor is required.